Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 Can dealers offer both mobile and static products from Eurodita?

 Yes.
 Eurodita supplies both product lines under private-label arrangements, allowing dealers to offer a complete timber structure portfolio under their own brand.
-A single supply agreement covers mobile homes, static log cabins, garden offices, residential buildings, and ancillary structures.
+A single supply agreement can cover mobile homes, static log cabins, garden offices, higher-specification timber buildings, and ancillary structures.
 This single-source approach simplifies procurement, quality assurance, and logistics management for dealers operating across multiple market segments.

 Need help choosing between mobile and static?